cychien/cotton-ui/README.md

 # Cotton UI

-Cotton UI is a component library featuring progressively enhanced components.
+Cotton UI is a component library that offers progressively enhanced components.

-These components can function even before hydration and automatically transform into more complete versions when JavaScript loads in.
-The whole process ensures there's no disruption to users or negative impact on user experience.
+These components are functional prior to hydration and automatically upgrade to a more feature-rich version once JavaScript is loaded.
+The whole process ensures no disruption to users, maintaining a positive user experience.

-Cotton UI offers 2 different versions of any components:

-- Styled version: For people who want to build fast.
-We use [shadcn/ui](https://ui.shadcn.com) style.
-- Headless version: For people who want to customize a lot.
+This means that even in areas with poor internet connectivity, users can still interact with the UI elements, such as opening dropdown menus or switching tabs.
+As soon as JavaScript is loaded, these components become even more powerful, supporting additional features like keyboard navigation and focus trapping.
+Furthermore, any actions users take in low-connectivity situations, such as entering text in an input field, will be preserved through the hydration process.

+## Features

+- 💫 Ensure uninterrupted user interactions, even in low-connectivity areas
+- 🚀 Upgrade to advanced features like keyboard navigation once JavaScript is available
+- 🎨 Are headless components, allowing for flexible styling